How to rebuild your credit

 Applying for new credit accounts can cause your scores to drop temporarily.
 That’s because lenders typically run a hard credit check.
 Your credit scores might be negatively affected by too many hard credit checks in a short period of time.

-8. Stay on top of your progress
+9. Stay on top of your progress

 As you work on rebuilding your credit scores, you might consider using a credit monitoring tool like CreditWise from Capital One.
 It’s a tool for everyone—not just Capital One cardholders.
 You’ll get alerts when there are meaningful changes to your TransUnion credit report.
 And you can always see your VantageScore® 3.0 credit score to keep an eye on your progress.
+Using CreditWise alongside AnnualCreditReport.com to view your credit reports can help you make sure you’re on the right track.

 Credit rebuilding FAQ

-If you’re still learning, here’s more information about rebuilding your credit.
+If you’re still learning, here’s more information about rebuilding your credit:

 The Consumer Financial Protection Bureau (CFPB) lists the following factors that can impact your credit scores: